brightonyoung/tie-it-all-together/README.md

     e. test connection >> Success!
     f.
 Select Schema
       * Side Bar > Schema > Refresh Button > Select Database/Schema *(see 1c, above)*
     g.
-Insert data with initialization commands…CREATE TABLE…etc.
+Insert data with initialization commands…CREATE TABLE…etc. *(311-11)*
     h.
-Run SELECT statements to test the database is up and responding from GoogleCloud
+TEST by running SELECT statements to test the database is up and responding from GoogleCloud

 3. *(STEP 5.c)* Create GitHub Repo for the Source Code of Your Server
     a.
 Create blank repo(no README), clone it and run `npm init` (101)